kavineksith/Markdown-to-Pdf-Conveter/ReadMe.md

 ### Conclusion:

 This script provides a flexible and automated way to convert Markdown files to PDF while applying custom styling.
 It offers robust error handling, logging, and command-line interface support, making it suitable for both individual and batch processing scenarios.

+## **License**

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## **Disclaimer:**

+Kindly note that this project is developed solely for educational purposes, not intended for industrial use, as its sole intention lies within the realm of education.
+We emphatically underscore that this endeavor is not sanctioned for industrial application.
+It is imperative to bear in mind that any utilization of this project for commercial endeavors falls outside the intended scope and responsibility of its creators.
+Thus, we explicitly disclaim any liability or accountability for such usage.